andb0t/ci_kit/README.md

 * code format
 * file content
 * customizable blacklist
+A subset of them is called by the default pipelines.
+Pick and chose!

 ## Installation
 There are two modes of installation:
 1. add `ci_kit` as submodule.

     This is the recommended way of installation because it makes udpates easy and avoids duplication of code if you use `ci_kit` in several projects.
-If you need customizations, fork this repo and add your fork as submodule.
+If you need customizations, fork this repo and add your fork as submodule. `[THIS_REPO_URL]` has to use HTTPS, not SSH.
     ```bash
     git submodule add [THIS_REPO_URL]
     ```